ROC-A Study Guide

 CESSNA CHARLIE FOXTROT X-RAY QUEBEC TANGO

-CHANGE TO SEARCH AND RESCUE FREQUENCY ONE TWO
+CHANGE TO SEARCH AND RESCUE FREQUENCY ONE TWO THREE DECIMAL SIX

 OUT